wang-bin/avbuild/README.md

 - C: cross build (for example, build win32 from linux/macOS using mingw, build rpi from windows/linux/macOS using gcc and clang)
 - ?: in plan
 - Empty: won't support

+## TODO
+- single package for windows including shared and static libs